 BIRP Progress Note Example with Medesk Templates

 Here’s where technology makes life much easier.
 Pre-built templates remove the stress of starting from scratch.
-In Medesk, each section of BIRP is already structured, so you’re guided logically from Behaviour through to Plan.
+In Medesk, each section of BIRP is already structured, so you’re guided logically from Behavior through to Plan.

-The real power is in customisation.
+The real power is in customization.
 You can adapt templates to your own practice, whether you’re a mental health professional, coach, or behavioral health specialist.
 Drop-down menus and quick-text options reduce typing dramatically.
 In fact, many practitioners find they save an average of 5 minutes per note (Medesk internal data).
 Multiply that by a dozen sessions a week, and the time saved is huge.

-Because Medesk integrates notes into the patient’s electronic record, everything stays secure, organised, and linked to appointments and billing.
+Because Medesk integrates notes into the patient’s electronic record, everything stays secure, organized, and linked to appointments and billing.
 You don’t just save time; you reduce the chance of mistakes and have peace of mind that records meet compliance standards.

 BIRP Notes FAQs